 Brass had just moved to swinging London, where he would make a film a year over the next four years.
 During his stay there, Panda Cinematografica, a poverty-row studio, hoped to gain some stature by hiring renowned filmmakers, and thus proposed that Brass make a trashy crime thriller almost guaranteed to turn a profit.
 The script was based on an obscure giallo (pulp-fiction) novel, Il sepolcro di carta (The Paper Tomb), by Sergio Donati, which is really not very good, no matter how you look at it.
-Its just a silly little crime story.
-Its clever; theres no denying that, but its not particularly engaging or memorable.
+It’s just a silly little crime story.
+It’s clever; there’s no denying that, but it’s not particularly engaging or memorable.
 Do I hold that against Donati?
 Far from it!
-Hes a writer earning a living.
-He does what he needs to do, just as we all do our boring nine-to-five jobs to earn our living, right?
-Yes, he has genuine talent, but this book reflects only his craftsmanship, not his talent.
+He was a writer earning a living.
+He did what he needed to do, just as we all do our boring nine-to-five jobs to earn our living, right?
+Yes, he had genuine talent, but this book reflected only his craftsmanship, not his talent.

-The co-producer, another Donati Ermanno may have been related, and that may partly explain the background here.
-Though the story was not Brasss style at all, he enthusiastically accepted the assignment, realizing that he could do something new and challenging with the genre.
+The co-producer, another Donati — Ermanno — may have been related, and that may partly explain the background here.
+Though the story was not Brass’s style at all, he enthusiastically accepted the assignment, realizing that he could do something new and challenging with the genre.
 He recognized in the story a concept about emotional transformation.
 He started to concentrate on this aspect as he wrote his original treatment.
-He had been informed that respected stage actor Jean-Louis Trintignant had expressed an interest in working with him, and so they met and talked, and Trintignant liked what he heard and agreed to appear in the movie.
-But then further contributions changed the conception of the movie.
+He had been informed that respected stage actor Jean-Louis Trintignant had expressed an interest in working with him.
+They met and they talked and Trintignant liked what he heard and agreed to appear in the movie, but then further contributions changed the conception of the movie.

 To convert a crime thriller into a dazzling work of cinema, Brass started hiring collaborators.
 He got famous jazz composer Armando Trovajoli (sometimes spelled Trovaioli) to do the score, a score very much of its time, but not quite what one would expect in a crime drama.